stuartpauljames/school-hub/README.md

 # School Hub

-A personal aggregator that checks ClassDojo and MyChildAtSchool, extracts calendar-worthy events with Gemini (free), and either adds them straight to your Google Calendar (high confidence) or emails you an approve/decline link (lower confidence).
+A personal aggregator that checks ClassDojo, ClassCharts, and MyChildAtSchool, extracts calendar-worthy events with Gemini (free), and either adds them straight to your Google Calendar (high confidence) or emails you an approve/decline link (lower confidence).
 Runs entirely on your own computer